 The podcast has a lot of English, so it might not suit learners seeking full audio immersion.
 However, the detailed explanations of common Mexican and Latin colloquialisms are incredibly useful.
 Any Spanish-speaking visitor to Mexico will hear these expressions constantly, yet they are unlikely to be found in any textbook.

 Even advanced learners proficient in Mexican Spanish will find this podcast enlightening.
-I thought I had heard most Mexican groserías, but the entertaining episode on Spanish curse words still taught me a thing or two!
+The entertaining episode on Mexican groserías (curse words) taught me a thing or two!

 Transcripts: Free transcripts available on each episode page on the website.